feidman/sdcamp/README.md

 # How to generate book by yourself #

 **CodingWithMe** training slides [write book in markdown](http://www.slideshare.net/larrycai/write-book-in-markdown) can be used as reference to understand the technology behind it.

 Please check [BUILD.md](https://github.com/larrycai/sdcamp/blob/master/BUILD.md) for how to making ebooks and pdf by yourself.

+## Docker ##

+docker image `larrycai/mmd-latex` contains all the envrionment you need, build in seconds

+    cd sdcamp
+    docker run -it --rm -v $PWD:/code -w /code larrycai/mmd-latex ./mmd2bok

 # License #
 It is licensed under
 the ![](http://i.creativecommons.org/l/by-nc-nd/3.0/88x31.png), see [CC BY NC ND 3.0](http://creativecommons.org/licenses/by-nc-nd/3.0/) for more.

 I hope you enjoy it, and it helps you learn better software development.

 # Errata #